Are you an average American with average monthly bills and expenses who wants to travel more?

 The data shows everything from average American expenses to income to population demographics.
-Luckily, I don’t teach statistics so I promise I’m not going to bore you with all the details. 😉
+Luckily for both of us, I don’t teach statistics so I promise I’m not going to bore you with all the details. 😉

 Instead, I’m going to highlight a few of the expenses from the report that can be paid for with a travel rewards credit card.

 According to the report, here’s what you, an average American, might spend in a year in these categories.

 - Utilities, Fuels, & Public Services: $4,049 (includes cell phone charges, cable & internet)

 - Household Operations, Supplies, Furnishings, & Equipment: $4,294 (things like cleaning supplies, smoke alarms, lawn supplies, carpets, moving fees, dishes, and closet organization tools.)

 - Gas, Motor Oil, Other Vehicle Expenses, Public Transportation: $9,761